tommysullivan/ts-injector/readme.md

 For discussion on Scrum please see this [JIRA Question](https://maprdrill.atlassian.net/browse/SPYG-63)

+## Packaging

+See [this google doc](https://docs.google.com/document/d/1OEotrGYY-Ii3jqr_gz-xivKu_4tg3XlizRNqjEv3wtw/edit?ts=56b13507) for information on where packages are stored at various points in the lifecycle and for various parts of the system.

 ## Testing

 Please see [this high level approach to testing](https://maprdrill.atlassian.net/browse/SPYG-82) in order to get the big picture.

-## Packaging

-See [this google doc](https://docs.google.com/document/d/1OEotrGYY-Ii3jqr_gz-xivKu_4tg3XlizRNqjEv3wtw/edit?ts=56b13507) for information on where packages are stored at various points in the lifecycle and for various parts of the system.

-### Run Tests
+### How to Run Tests

+#### Run in Jenkins

+Navigate to [Integration Test Job](http://10.10.1.153:8080/job/Spyglass%20Dev%20Health%20Check/) and click "Build with Parameters".
+From here you can override default test parameters or go with the defaults.
+The results can be viewed

+#### Run Locally

 After cloning this repository, and ensuring you have installed 'npm' on your system: